tarekmansour/tarekmansour/README.md

 **About:**

-👀 I’m self-taught software engineer interested in Fullstack development and Software Architecure
+👀 I’m self-taught software engineer interested in Fullstack development and Software Architecure.

 :battery: I love working with modern and innovative technologies, such as `.Net Core`, `.Net 6` `DDD`, `Microservices`, `CQRS`, `Event-Sourcing`, `TDD`, clean code tips, and software architecture patterns & styles.

-💞️ I’m looking to collaborate on various projects
+💞️ I’m looking to collaborate on various projects.

 **Reach me on:**
 <p>